How much does it cost to use a mobile phone abroad?

 Each of the ‘big four’ providers – EE, O2, Three and Vodafone – offers a different way to help keep your roaming costs manageable.
 But these may not always represent good value for money, depending on how much you expect to use.

-O2 takes a slightly different approach, with 'O2 Travel', which covers 62 additional destinations outside Europe.
-This costs from £3.99 per day for Turkey, and £4.99 everywhere else, and for this you get 120 minutes of calls, 120 texts and unlimited data, though this is slowed after the first 200MB.
+O2 takes a slightly different approach, with 'O2 Travel', which covers 27 additional destinations outside Europe.
+This costs £4.99, and for this you get 120 minutes of calls, 120 texts and unlimited data, though this is slowed after the first 200MB.
 Similarly, it is triggered if you use your phone to call, text, or use data.
 O2 Travel is classed as a 'Bolt On', and you’ll need to activate it before you go away, or be stuck paying standard roaming rates.

 EE offers a range of add-ons for travellers that you can opt into.
-'Travel Data Pass' offers pay-monthly customers 500MB of data for £4 per day in American and Canada, and £5 per day in Australia, China, India, Mexico, New Zealand, South Africa, Thailand, Turkey and UAE.
+'Travel Data Pass' offers pay-monthly customers 500MB of data for £4.80 per day in The United States and Canada, and £6 per day in Australia, China, India, Mexico, New Zealand, South Africa, Thailand, Turkey and UAE.

 There are also additional data add-ons that start at £4 for 40MB for both pay-monthly and pay-as-you-go customers – these can only be purchased when abroad, and you should be sent a text when you arrived showing your options.